-On the record date, 34,698,764 shares of our common stock were issued and outstanding and held by approximately 171 holders of record, which does not include approximately 1,707 stockholders which hold our stock in "street name."
+On the record date, 34,698,764 shares of our common stock were issued and outstanding and held by approximately 167 holders of record, which does not include stockholders holding our stock in "street name."
 Each share of common stock outstanding on the record date is entitled to one vote.